scottyhardy/docker-wine/README.md

 ## About docker-wine

 The `docker-wine` image was created so I could experiment with [Wine](https://www.winehq.org) while learning the ropes for using Docker containers.
-The image is currently based on Ubuntu 16.04 and includes the latest version of [Winetricks](https://wiki.winehq.org/Winetricks) to help manage your Wine bottles.
+The image is based on Ubuntu 18.04 and includes Wine version 4.0 ([stable branch](https://wiki.winehq.org/Wine_User%27s_Guide#Wine_from_WineHQ)) and the latest version of [Winetricks](https://wiki.winehq.org/Winetricks) to help manage your Wine bottles.

 Included below are instructions for running the `docker-wine` container that allows you to use the Docker host's X11 session to display graphics and its PulseAudio server for sound through the use of UNIX sockets.